- Rules of debate at meetings

 - a.
 A matter personal to a member of staff that is being considered by a meeting of Council, committees or sub-committees is subject to standing order 12 above.

 - b.
-Subject to the Council’s policy regarding absences from work, the Council’s most senior member of staff shall notify the Chairman and Vice-Chairman of the Staffing Committee of absence occasioned by illness or other reason and that person shall report such absence to the Staffing Committee at its next meeting.
+Subject to the Council’s policy regarding absences from work, the Council’s most senior member of staff shall notify the Chairperson and Vice-Chairperson of the Staffing Committee of absence occasioned by illness or other reason and that person shall report such absence to the Staffing Committee at its next meeting.

 - c.
-The Chairman of the Staffing Committee or in his/her absence, the Vice-Chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the employee’s job title].
+The Chairperson of the Staffing Committee or in his/her absence, the Vice-Chairperson shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the employee’s job title].
 The reviews and appraisal shall be reported in writing and is subject to approval by resolution of the Staffing Committee.

 - d.
-Subject to the council’s policy regarding the handling of grievance matters, the Council’s most senior employee (or other employees) shall contact the Chairman and ViceChairman of the Staffing Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing Committee.
+Subject to the council’s policy regarding the handling of grievance matters, the Council’s most senior employee (or other employees) shall contact the Chairperson and Vice-Chairperson of the Staffing Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing Committee.

 - e.
-Subject to the Council’s policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the employee’s job title] relates to the Chairman or Vice-Chairman of the Staffing Committee, this shall be communicated to another member of the Staffing Committee, which shall be reported back and progressed by resolution of the Staffing Committee.
+Subject to the Council’s policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the employee’s job title] relates to the Chairperson or Vice-Chairperson of the Staffing Committee, this shall be communicated to another member of the Staffing Committee, which shall be reported back and progressed by resolution of the Staffing Committee.

 - f.
 Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure.